NAVICULAR BONE ANATOMY

 GENERAL STRUCTURE

-The navicular bone is located on the medial side of the tarsus, positioned between the talus behind and the three cuneiform bones in front.
-It plays an important role in connecting these structures and maintaining the integrity of the foot's arch.
+The navicular bone sits on the medial side of the tarsus, positioned between the talus behind and the three cuneiform bones in front.
+It connects these structures and maintains the integrity of your foot's arch.
 The name "navicular" derives from its boat-shaped appearance.
+This section covers its location and position, articular surfaces, dorsal surface, and plantar surface.

 Location and Position